 Click Here for tab for Hey There Delilah by Plain White T’s

-Hey There Delilah definitely sits on the easier end of the fingerpicking spectrum making it an ideal choice for beginners, it’s both simple to memorize and untaxing on the hands to play.
+Hey There Delilah definitely sits on the easier end of the fingerpicking spectrum, making it an ideal choice for beginner, as it’s both simple to memorize and untaxing on the hands to play.
 Try to ensure those bass notes you are playing with your thumb are played loudly and confidently!

-House Of The Rising Sun By The Animals
+The House of the Rising Sun by The Animals

-Click Here for tab for House Of The Rising Sun By The Animals
+Click Here for tab for The House of the Rising Sun by The Animals

 Another of the classic English blues/rock bands from the ’60s.
-Although the group has gone through both numerous lineup changes and legal disputes throughout the years.
-They have nevertheless created a great legacy.
-Which included an induction into the prestigious Rock ‘n’ Roll Hall of Fame in 1994.
+Although the group has gone through numerous lineup changes and legal disputes over the years, they nevertheless created a great legacy, including an induction into the prestigious Rock & Roll Hall of Fame in 1994.

 Love Yourself by Justin Bieber